fmgrafikdesign/eslint-plugin-pinia-getters-no-array-mutations/README.md

     // Mutating a nested array on this
     sortedNestedArray: (state) => this.nested.someArray.sort(sortFn),

-    // same idea for state
+    // Same idea for state
     sortedStateArray: (state) => state.someArray.sort(sortFn),

     // Mutating a nested array on state